secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 - `instantiate()` - receives the `InstantiateMsg` and saves the initial value of the counter to the contract state.
 The instantiation of a CosmWasm smart contract is performed by the contract owner.

-- `execute()` - handles transExercise which mutate or change the state of the contract.
+- `execute()` - handles transactions which mutate or change the state of the contract.
 In our case, the `Increment` and `Reset` messages are handled here to update the counter's value.

 - `query()` - handles messages which do **not** change the state of the contract.
-To recieve the counter's state we'll utilize the `QueryCount` message.
+To get the counter's value we'll utilize the `QueryCount` message.

 A good place to start when developing secret contracts is to design the messages, defined in the [msg.rs](), that will be handled by your contract's entry points.